 Go beyond a basic case

 There's no need to hide the Galaxy S20 Ultra's beautiful glass back, especially when clear cases like the Ringke Fusion X are getting more durable every year.
-For a thin case option that will add a lot of grip, the Tech21 Studio Colour comes in some darling shades and gently hugs the S20's curves while also helping you keep ahold of your super-sized S20 Ultra.
+For a thin case option that will add a lot of grip, the Tech21 Studio Colour comes in some darling shades and gently hugs the S20's curves while also helping you keep hold of your super-sized S20 Ultra.

 Considering how big this phone already is, you might as well go for broke and choose among the best Galaxy S20 Ultra cases you can find.
 That might mean a durable case that can double as a kickstand both horizontally or vertically.
 I've enjoyed the ArmadilloTek Vanguard Series because it's durable as all get-out and the kickstand also doubles as a phone grip while I'm walking around.
-That kickstand is also far more sturdy than most of the wimpy landscape-only kickstands built into the back of other cases, and the ability to use it in portrait mode makes it easier for browsing social media or reading e-books while eating a quick dinner in the break room.
+That kickstand is also far more sturdy than most of the wimpy landscape-only kickstands built into the back of other cases.
+The ability to use it in portrait mode makes it easier to browse social media or reading e-books while eating a quick dinner in the break room.